Aaron98990/ways-of-the-game/law-changes.md

 This is not an exhaustive list of Law changes - just significant ones.
-Many participants, including experience ones, are often not aware of Law Changes.
+The Laws are updated yearly in July so always be current on it by checking ["Law Changes" on The IFAB's website](https://www.theifab.com/law-changes/latest/).
+Many participants, esspecially experienced ones, are not aware of Law Changes.

-The IFAB makes available all past Laws of the Game and Law Changes at https://www.theifab.com/documents/ - please note Law changes for 2018/19 and before only availbe in the back of the Laws of the Game PDF.
-Law Changes gives a nice summary, the before and after Law text, and explanation (and sometimes intention).
+The IFAB makes available past Laws of the Game (including the 1903/04 edition) and Law Changes (summary, the before and after text, and explanation) at ["Documents" on The IFAB's website](https://www.theifab.com/documents/).
+The Law changes for 2018/19 and before only availbe in the back of the Laws of the Game PDF.

 This is the only place I blatantly insert my opinion.
 Other places are less blatant.